 To apply for permanent residence in Singapore, you need to meet one of the following requirements:

-- Be a spouse of a Singaporean citizen or permanent resident
+- you legally marry a Singaporean citizen or permanent resident

-- Be an aged parent of a Singaporean citizen
+- you are a parent of a Singaporean citizen

-- Have an Employment Pass or S Pass for more than six months
+- you need to have an Employment Pass or S Pass for more than six months

 Which Scheme Should I Apply for?